spacecloud-io/space-cloud/README.md

 ### Ease of use

-The main reason Space Cloud was born was to simplify the app / web development process.
+The main reason Space Cloud was born was to simplify the app/web development process.
 Right from making simple CRUD operations to syncing data reliably in a distributed environment, **everything must be as simple as a function call**.
-This is the prime reason we chose to have a consistent API across all the databases / technologies we support.
+This is the prime reason we chose to have a consistent API across all the databases/technologies we support.

-This also means, that Space Cloud needs to be as unopinionated as possible to reuse the existing skill sets and tech you might be well versed with.
+This also means that Space Cloud needs to be as unopinionated as possible to reuse the existing skill sets and tech you might be well versed with.

 ### Security

 We take security a bit too seriously.
-In fact we are close to being paranoid about it.
+In fact, we are close to being paranoid about it.
 All products built with Space Cloud must be highly secure.

 The idea of exposing your database over a public API doesn't sound like a good one.
 But to make sure we can do it in a secure manner, we have added a powerful yet flexible feature called `security rules`.
 These `security rules` (written in JSON or YAML) along with JWT tokens help you take care of a wide variety of authentication and authorization problems.

-### Enterprise ready
+### Enterprise-ready

-We believe that each app built with Space Cloud, must be extremely robust and future proof.
+We believe that each app built with Space Cloud must be extremely robust and future proof.
 We shall never comprise on the robustness of the platform at any cost.
 This also implies that we need to maintain strict backward compatibility.

 ### Leverage the existing tools